Azure/Databricks360/iac-adb-360/README.md

 The installation happens in four steps:

+1. **Resource Groups** <br/>
-1. Sometimes you do not have the subscription wide permission to install resource groups.
+Sometimes you do not have the subscription wide permission to install resource groups.
 Therefore you might get the resource groups already precreated for you.
-This first step/script mimics this and installs the basic infrastructure such as Resource Groups and assigns the necessary permissions for the two service principals.
-So the user, running the script, needs to have either contributor/user access admin or owner permissions on the subscription or as mentioned before the resource groups would have already been precreated together with the necessary permissions.
+This first step/script mimics this and installs the basic infrastructure such as the Resource Groups and assigns the necessary permissions for the two service principals.
+Therefore the user, running this script, needs to have either contributor and user access admin or owner permissions on the subscription or as mentioned before the resource groups would have already been precreated together with the necessary permissions for the service accounts.

     1.1. before running the script (/iac-adb-360/helpers/rg-create.sh), make sure to open the script in an editor and edit the values for the following: